timtimno1/Parking-Lot/README.md

 ## Build by android studio

-TODO: Finish remaining step
+TODO: Finish the remaining step

-## Build by intellij
+## Build by Intellij

 1. Please open File -> Project Structure -> project If you don't have corrent-11 version.
 3. Click `Download JDK`